Kometa-Team/Kometa/docs/defaults/show/decade.md

-# Decade Language Default Metadata File
+# Decade Default Metadata File

 The `- pmm: show/decade` Metadata File is used to dynamically create collections based on the decades available in your library, sorted by critic rating to create a "best of <decade>"